 How do I know when the fish soup is ready to serve?

-Related guides
+Related Guides

 - Cod in green sauce with clams

-- Cod à Brás: Portuguese recipe
+- Bacalao à Brás: Portuguese recipe

-- Cod and chickpea stew
+- Cod stew with chickpeas

 - Cod with potatoes: 5 easy recipes